Questions about your account should be directed to the Health Services Billing Office at (218) 726-7070.

 All UMD students are eligible to use Health Services.
 Counseling services are available to UMD students at no cost.
-The student service fee covers appointments with medical providers for students taking six or more credits.
-Some services such as x-rays, lab tests, immunizations and injections, minor surgery and some special procedures, and medications do have charges (see Billable Services list below) that are billed to insurance.
+The student service fee (SSF) covers office visits with medical providers for students taking six or more credits.
+Some services such as x-rays, lab tests, immunizations and injections, minor surgery and special procedures do have charges (see Billable Services list below) that are billed to insurance.
 Students taking less than six credits (less than three credits during the summer) are eligible to use Health Services by paying a one-time-per-semester fee, which covers office visits.
 Co-pays and deductibles may apply as determined by the insurance company; students are responsible for these fees.

-Non-UMD Students (college students from the College of St. Scholastica, University of Wisconsin – Superior, Lake Superior College, the University of Minnesota, etc.) are eligible to use medical providers at Health Services, however, charges apply for services rendered by any provider.
-Chargeable services include office visits, x-rays, lab tests, minor surgery, some special procedures, and medications.
+Non-UMD Students (college aged students from surrounding colleges such as, College of St. Scholastica, University of Wisconsin – Superior, Lake Superior College, the University of Minnesota, etc.) are eligible to use medical providers at Health Services, however, charges apply for services rendered by any provider.
+Chargeable services include office visits, x-rays, lab tests, minor surgery, and special procedures.
 Non-UMD students can have their charges billed to insurance.
 Non-UMD students are not eligible to use counseling services at Health Services.

 - Immunizations (Tetanus, Gardasil, MMR, Meningitis, Varivax, Hep A & B, etc.)

-- Injections (Allergy shots, Rocephin, Depo Provera, Benedryl, etc.)
+- Injections (Allergy shots, Depo Provera, other injections as prescribed)

 - Lab tests (Blood draws, strep tests, STI testing, HIV testing, Urinalysis, Lipid Panels, etc.)

-- Procedures (Wart treatments, sutures, laceration repairs, skin tag removals, ear irrigations, etc.)
+- Procedures (Sutures or suture removal, laceration repairs, skin tag removals, ear irrigations, etc.)

 - Durable Medical Equipment (splints, immobilizers, ace bandages, etc.)